 - Peter – A short-fused poster child for impulsivity.
-Biggest disciple screw-up.
-He told Jesus five times that He was wrong and was known for jumping out of the boat and panicking.
+Screwed up often.
+He was known for jumping out of the boat and panicking.
+Five times he told Jesus He was wrong about something!
 An NIH article states, “It has been even hypothesized, from descriptions of his disruptive behavior as recorded in the Scriptures, that the Apostle Peter might have had ADHD.”

 The Impact of Grace

-But these men also received more profound grace because they sinned in such terrible ways.
-Romans 5:20 says, “where sin increased, grace increased all the more.”
+But these men also received more profound grace because they sinned in such overt ways.
+Romans 5:20 says, “Where sin increased, grace increased all the more.”
 They absorbed the depth of God’s true character.
 God’s grace and love infused their souls because it had been lavished on them in their darkest moments.